Driblinho/Marlin-2.0-for-EinsyRambo-i3clone/README.md

 Outside the markings, there are the obvious parts (X, Y, Z and E motors), Power and Bed.

-# 3D-Printable Box and Fisplay Holder
+# 3D-Printable Box and Display Holder

 I've designed a box you can use, you can find the box on thingiverse: